-What's the promotion?
-Well, first off you get the usual $120 annual fee waived for the first year.
-You also get 25,000 Aventura points as a signup bonus – 20,000 points on your first purchase and an extra 5,000 points after spending $1,000 on the card within the first three months.
-And on top of that, you also get a $120 travel credit that can be redeemed towards the cost of flights, hotels, car rentals, and vacation packages when booking through the CIBC Travel Rewards Centre.
+First off, you get the usual $120 annual fee waived for the first year.
+You also get 35,000 Aventura points as a signup bonus – 20,000 points on your first purchase and an extra 15,000 points after spending $1,500 on the card within the first four months.

 It's not really worth redeeming Aventura points for anything but airline travel, since the redemption rate is quite poor.
 The good news is that CIBC often puts on promotions allowing you to redeem certain routes for a discounted number of points, so even if you don't have immediate travel plans, the Aventura points are useful to keep around.

-Most of the times these days I book award tickets for my travels, but everybody runs into situations where they need to pay cash for a ticket (like I did on my recent trip to London), and having the 25,000 Aventura points or $120 travel credit lying around to offset the cost is quite useful indeed.
+Most of the times these days I book award tickets for my travels, but everybody runs into situations where they need to pay cash for a ticket, and having the 35,000 Aventura points lying around to offset the cost is quite useful indeed.

 (Oh and, it's my understanding that while CIBC Rewards says you must redeem for round-trip tickets, you can also use Aventura points for open-jaw tickets.
 That might make them useful for positioning flights at the start and end of long award trips.)

 Is the bonus on this card a world-beater?
-No. But if you've already signed up for the better offers out there, like the American Express Business Gold Card, the SPG Card, the MBNA Alaska, or even the RBC Avion 25K offer, then the CIBC Aventura for Business can be a neat and tidy card to keep the bonuses flowing.
+No. But if you've already signed up for the better offers out there, then the CIBC Aventura for Business can be a neat and tidy card to keep the bonuses flowing.

 This is a card that you want to get for its signup bonuses, rather than for its return on everyday spending.
 That's because Aventura points are hardly the most useful points you can earn, and there are much more desirable rewards currencies you should aim to earn instead.

-But for what it's worth, you'll get 2 Aventura points per dollar spent on travel, 1.5 Aventura points per dollar spent on gas purchases, as well as travel purchases outside of booking directly with CIBC, and 1 Aventura point per dollar spent on all other purchases.
+But for what it's worth, you'll get 2 Aventura points per dollar spent on travel booked via the CIBC Travel Rewards Centre, 1.5 Aventura points per dollar spent on gas purchases, as well as travel purchases outside of booking directly with CIBC, and 1 Aventura point per dollar spent on all other purchases.